KengLL/KengLL.github.io/_projects/5_hkn_portal.md

 ---

 ## Results
-- Created a user-friendly Member Portal with over 400 active users.
+- Created a user-friendly Member Portal with over 1000 users.
 - Delivered a highly responsive, dynamic platform that enhances user engagement and efficiency.
 - Successfully proposed and implemented a new workflow to streamline communication and collaboration.